 Practically speaking, balancing an assessment system requires interdisciplinary, cross-departmental processes in which colleagues with a variety of backgrounds and experiences work together across vertical and horizontal layers of organizations.
 To support these processes, at some point key information about the current state of an assessment system should be succinctly summarized so effective strategic planning about future states can occur.

 One helpful mechanism for this purpose is a formal audit of the current assessment system.
 However, just as there is no singular way of balancing an assessment system or composing music, there is no singular “correct” way of conducting an assessment audit.
 In the end, any existing off-the-shelf templates, guides, and processes have to be adapted so that they fit the information-gathering and insight-generating needs of the particular context in question.

-Consistent with our open-source dissemination policy at the Center, the Assessment System Audit Toolkit that I present in a moment can be freely shared and repurposed with appropriate attribution to the Center.
+Consistent with our open-source dissemination policy at the Center, the District Assessment Design Toolkit that I present in a moment can be freely shared and repurposed with appropriate attribution to the Center.
 These materials can hopefully serve as inspiration for you to develop your own adaptation and to share materials that you have found useful in your own work.
 In other words, take the best of both artistic worlds (or some other world) and make the materials your own!

 Setting Up the Stage

 There are two core artifacts in this set of materials.

 The first artifact is a guide for auditors, which outlines the purpose of the audit, a few broader design parameters for the audit, and how the audit process should be implemented.
 The main section includes definitions of all of the columns (i.e., variables/design dimensions) in the audit template along with instructions for how to code individual assessment types or assessments using these design dimensions.
 Depending on the team that is working on the audit, these components could be expanded upon and modified.
 For example, one could make available an internal glossary with a variety of terms expressed at a level of complexity that matches the prior training and experience of the staff.